lkesteloot/unsong/unsong.md

 I waited.

-“Theodicy…is really hard.
+“Theodicy... is really hard.
 I didn’t expect to run into practical applications this soon.
 There’s lots of evil in the world, and everyone wants to run out and fix it, in fact there’s this immense moral pressure to run out and fix it, but whenever someone tries, something goes horribly wrong.
 I mean, that’s what Hitler tried to do, and the Communists.
 Trying to fix the world, any more than just the boring kind of fixing the world where you hold a bake sale to support your local school—that’s hubris.
 But refusing to do that, when you know people are starving and dying all around you—that’s monstrous.
 So which are we?
 Monstrous or arrogant?”

 “Me?”
 I asked.
 “Arrogant.
 All the way.”